i2p/i2p.www/i2p2www/spec/proposals/126-ipv6-peer-testing.rst

 Specification
 =============

+In the Capabilities section of the SSU overview, make the following addition:

+Through 0.9.26, peer testing was not supported for IPv6 addresses, and the 'B' capability, if present for an IPv6 address, must be ignored.
+As of 0.9.27, peer testing is supported for IPv6 addresses, and the presence or absense of the 'B' capability in an IPv6 address indicates actual support (or lack of support).

 In the Peer Testing sections of the SSU overview and SSU specification, make the following changes:

 IPv6 Notes: